henryroe/pwrusb/README.md

     brew install libusb

+TODO: determine if above is libusb or libusb-compat

 The `swig` package also needs to be installed in your python distribution for pwrusb to work.
+One straightforward way to get this is via [homebrew](http://brew.sh/) with:

+    brew install swig

 ## Typical Installation